chipsalliance/caliptra-rtl/docs/CaliptraIntegrationSpecification.md

 Straps are signal inputs to Caliptra that are sampled once on reset exit, and the latched value persists throughout the remaining uptime of the system.
 Straps are sampled on either caliptra pwrgood signal deassertion or cptra\_noncore\_rst\_b deassertion – refer to interface table for list of straps.

 ### Obfuscation key

 SoC drives the key at the tape-in time of the SoC using an Engineering Change Order (ECO) and must be protected from common knowledge.
 For a given SoC construction, this can be driven using a PUF too.

+The key must follow the security rules defined in the[ Caliptra architectural specification](https://chipsalliance.github.io/Caliptra/doc/Caliptra.html).

+SoC must ensure that there are no SCAN cells on the flops that latch this key internally to Caliptra.

+### CSR HMAC key

+SoC drives the key at the tape-in time of the SoC using an Engineering Change Order (ECO) and must be protected from common knowledge.
+For a given SoC construction, this can be driven using a PUF too.